bardia-p/Kernel-Simulator/README.md

 ## DESCRIPTION
 - This program is used to simulate the behaviour of a kernel.
-- It takes a list of processes and following the behaviour that is specificied in the following state diagram
+- It takes a list of processes and follows the behaviour that is specificied in the following state diagram
 <p align="center">
 <img src="images/statediagrams.JPG" />
 </p>